MathewStylianidis/Video-Chat-Conference/README.md

 # Video chat conference

 This web application was developed for an academic project in the course Multimedia Technology in the Technological Educational Institute of Athens.
-Its purpose is to build a prototype for a website with rooms for online video chat conferences.
-In its current state only one room is added but adding more is trivial.
+Its purpose was to build a prototype for a website with rooms for online video chat conferences.
+In its current state only one room was added but adding more is trivial.

 **Please note:**